noobaa/noobaa-core/docs/non_containerized_NSFS.md

 # Example:
 # 'DNS:localhost' makes the certificate valid when accessing S3 storage via 'localhost'.
-# 'DNS:nsfs-domain-name-example.com' adds a specific domain to the certificate.
-Replace 'nsfs-domain-name-example.com' with your actual domain.
+# 'DNS:noobaa-domain-name-example.com' adds a specific domain to the certificate.
+Replace 'noobaa-domain-name-example.com' with your actual domain.
-# 'IP:<nsfs-server-ip>' includes an IP address.
-Replace '<nsfs-server-ip>' with the actual IP address of your S3 server.
+# 'IP:<noobaa-server-ip>' includes an IP address.
+Replace '<noobaa-server-ip>' with the actual IP address of your S3 server.
-subjectAltName = DNS:localhost,DNS:nsfs-domain-name-example.com,IP:<nsfs-server-ip>
+subjectAltName = DNS:localhost,DNS:noobaa-domain-name-example.com,IP:<noobaa-server-ip>
 ```